 Students who meet the following criteria may use the services of the Center for Academic Performance:

 - Currently enrolled/accepted for admission at the University of North Texas Health Science Center.

 - Have a permanent disability, as defined by the Americans with Disabilities Act

-- Have completed a Formal Request for Accommodation form, including the furnishing of medical/diagnostic information as outlined in the documentation guidelines to ascertain appropriate accommodations.
+- Have completed an Accommodation Intake Form, including the furnishing of medical/diagnostic information as outlined in the documentation guidelines to ascertain appropriate accommodations.

 - Holds student disability documentation which current students provide as part of a request for academic accommodation;